 Haven’t heard of the Tulip?
 I don’t blame you.
-Technically it hasn’t even been built yet.
+It hasn’t even been built yet.
 In fact, it likely never will.

-London’s mayor, Sadiq Khan, rejected plans for the glass building in July this year, arguing that “the design is of insufficient quality for such a prominent location.”
-But before the Mayor’s decision had even been made, London’s residents shared their opinions on what the proposed building would do to their precious skyline.
+London’s mayor, Sadiq Khan, rejected plans for the glass building in July 2019, arguing that “the design is of insufficient quality for such a prominent location.”

 As a leading financial centre with a growing population, London’s skyline is always susceptible to change.
 Last year the number of skyscrapers in the capital hit an all-time high of 541.
 This year, a record 76 skyscrapers were to be finished, more high-rise buildings than any other year.

-If developments continue at this rate, what will the city’s skyline look like 5 years from now?
-Will more tall buildings contribute to affordable housing, or will higher maintenance and costs mean more taxes for residents?
+If developments continue at this rate, what will the city’s skyline look like five years from now?
 Only time will tell.

 I am an experienced writer specializing in travel, food, weddings, and well-being.
 Continuing my nomadic lifestyle I am currently based on the beautiful island of Malta.